 A Knight is shown riding his horse, moving slowly.
-There is some water visible, though it is not abundant.
+There is some water visible in the background, though it is not abundant.
+Water is the element of Cups; its presence is expected, though in this image, it seems less abundant than it should be.
 The Knight carries a Cup, which he regards carefully.
 This Knight is moving, but he’s not in a hurry; he is not hasty.

 It is the nature of Knights to not stick around.
 They’re likely to go on quests; in Tarot they are Knights-errant.
 Their quests may vary.
 Some may seek to perform deeds of valor.
 Some may search for the Holy Grail.
 But they move on.